UBC-DSCI/introduction-to-datascience-python/source/intro.md

 Again, since we are specifying words (e.g. `"Mother Tongue (Number of Canadian Residents)"`) as arguments to `alt.X` and `alt.Y`, we surround them with double quotation marks.
-We can do many other modifications to format the plot further, and we will explore these in {ref}`viz`.
+We can do many other modifications to format the plot further, and we will explore these in the {ref}`viz` chapter.

 ```{code-cell} ipython3
 barplot_mother_tongue = (